Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

-# Report 2 - Week of 9/5/24 - I've never touched rhino or grasshopper until today (embarrassing!!)
+# Report 2 - Week of 9/5/24 - I've never touched rhino or grasshopper until this week (embarrassing!!)

 Overall, I was challenged this week.
 Grasshopper and Rhino are tools I have never touched, and the last time I tried modeling in a CAD program was in 2016 🥲.
 To grow these nex skills, I focused on the following 3 assignments: